 The Puerto Rico Resiliency Lab is an intensive summer planning studio.
-Students will not be traveling this year due to COVID-19.
-Students will work with Loiza, a community affected by the 2017 Hurricanes Irma and Maria.
-Zoom lectures, tours, and events engage students directly with practitioners, city officials, and community groups.
+Students will prepare in SLC prior to leaving for the 2-week Puerto Rico experience where they will work on topics related to ongoing recovery efforts in Puerto Rico.
+Students will work with a local community affected by the 2017 Hurricanes Irma and Maria.
+Students then will travel to Puerto Rico from May 28 to June 11 to work with various organizations.
+The class will come back to SLC to analyze the data collected and prepare a final report.
+Events engage students directly with practitioners, city officials, and community groups.

 - 6-week studio focused on resiliency projects that matter to communities

 - Work under the direction of planners and emergency managers

 - Engage with a spectrum of leaders: mayor’s office to activists to residents